Pierre Dadak: Arms dealer

 Dadak was accused of approaching wealthy businessmen abroad with promises that they could serve as the exclusive sales agents for Bumar in certain territories in exchange for which he would be paid licensing fees and company registration.
 Dadak would often take businessmen with him on trips to meet African leaders.
 One Canadian businessman, Thierry Carbou, who did business with Dadak, stated: "This was his technique with his victims who, meanwhile, opened their address book and made appointments with heads of state and ministers".
-Carbou went with Dadak on a trip in January 2012 to meet President Yahya Jammeh of the Gambia on abroad a Bombardier Challenger 601 jetliner owned by the Gambian state and made available for Dadak's use upon the orders of President Jammeh himself.
+Carbou went with Dadak on a trip in January 2012 to meet President Yahya Jammeh of the Gambia aboard a Bombardier Challenger 601 jetliner owned by the Gambian state and made available for Dadak's use upon the orders of President Jammeh himself.
 Also accompanying them on the trip to Banjul were two Lebanese businessmen and two bodyguards for Dadak from the Government Protection Bureau (BOR).
 Along the way, Dadak had the airplane land in Marseille to pick up le milieu gangster Franck Barresi, though for what purpose remains unclear.
 Carbou told the press: "I remember that Franck Barresi wasn't comfortable.
 He was saying 'I don't know what I'm doing here.
 Barresi only spoke to Dadak and shunned the company of the others.

 After several days of talks in Banjul, an agreement was signed to sell arms to the Gambia and Dadak was paid a sum equal to US$100,000 in fees, though his partners allege that the promised profits from the arms deal to the Gambia never materalised.
 Richard Jreissati, one of the Lebanese businessmen who went with Dadak to the Gambia in 2012 told reporters: "I mean, everything he said was lies.
 The big enigma for me, is why all of this happened?"
 Both Jreissati and Carbou stated in interviews that Dadak appeared to be friendly with senior executives at Bumar and Wegrzyn was his most important patron.
 In an interview with Le Monde, Dadak stated his work was "geopolitical forecasting and analysis for Poland and Bumar".